AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/customize-template.md

 ## Next step

 Not sure which template to start from?
-Browse the template libraryto find one close to your use case.
+Browse the [template library](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/template-library) to find one close to your use case.